For the third online edition of MK3D, Mark welcomes five fascinating guests to the screen to chat about their careers and current projects.

 Next up are Fyzal Boulifa, writer and director of Lynn + Lucy, and Roxanne Scrimshaw, who plays Lynn.
 The film tells the story of two school friends who fall out when one loses her child.
 Fyzal reveals the inspiration behind his tragic tale and Roxanne talks about the experience of being cast in her first professional role.

-As Noel Clarke‘s self-proclaimed “biggest fan” Mark is delighted to talk to him in the wake of the second season of the hit detective series Bulletproof, which Noel created and stars in.
+Mark is delighted to talk to Noel Clarke in the wake of the second season of the hit detective series Bulletproof, which Noel created and stars in.
 They look back at the successes and challenges of Noel’s career so far, from Kidulthood (2006) to Doctor Who to Star Trek Into Darkness (2013).
-And as Mark hails Noel as “a one man film industry”, Noel reveals why this phrase highlights pressing problems within the British film industry.
-Finally, in the wake of the Black Lives Matter protests, Noel discusses his own experiences of discrimination and racial profiling.
+Noel highlights pressing problems within the British film industry and, in the wake of the Black Lives Matter protests, discusses his own experiences of discrimination and racial profiling.

 There is no shortage of brilliant guests as Mark welcomes Caitlin Moran to talk about her new, semi-autobiographical film, How To Build A Girl.
 Starring Beanie Feldstein as a working-class teenager from Wolverhampton, this coming-of-age story follows her boldly try to find her feet in the masculine world of ’90s music journalism.
 Caitlin cringes as Mark reminds her about the first time they met when she was just 16.
 She goes on to tell outlandish true stories behind How To Build A Girl and reveals that her next film will be sci fi with a twist.